An edited version of this article appeared on WARC

 While Miss Chiquita’s tips on banana storage are no longer needed, the playlists and remixes extend the brand experience beyond eating bananas while meeting audiences where they are: at home, cooking, working out or, at least for a moment, imagining themselves on a tropical getaway.

-The next frontier of audio branding
+The next frontier of sonic branding

 Another effect of COVID-19 is the acceleration of voice technology adoption.
 Amazon Alexa SVP Tom Taylor recently confirmed to GeekWire that the company has seen a “huge increase” in smart speaker use in the home.
 Like other auditory brand elements, voice can evoke emotional responses.